carlosonunez/hello-azure/rants.md

   nope; just a derp.

 - TF is a lot faster than it was when I used it two years ago.

+- I have to create my own vNICs to bond to VMs.
+AWS, you've spoiled me.

+- ARE YOU MOTHER FUCKING KIDDING ME: https://github.com/terraform-providers/terraform-provider-azurerm/issues/5907#issuecomment-594231887
+  - Discovered that I can't change the name of an OS disk for an existing VM
+  - I thought that it was odd that this didn't trigger a new resource creation, so I went to the provider's GitHub repo to log a bug
+  - Found an existing bug here: https://github.com/terraform-providers/terraform-provider-azurerm/issues/5907
+  - `azurerm_virtual_machine` feature frozen a week ago; no reason provided
+  - `azurerm_linux_virtual_machine` replaces it
+  - Okay; I'm less mad since this was documented at the top of the page.

 # Azure Portal